 So what can we do?
 Life Cycle Assessment (LCA) studies are used to analyze the environmental impact of a given product or item.
 Just because something is reusable, it is not necessarily better than a single-use counterpart—though that is often the case.
 This comprehensive analysis method can be used to assess the relative impact of various products, comparing them to find the option with least negative overall effect on the environment.
 Each study starts with taking a detailed inventory of the resources used and wastes produced at each stage of the item’s life.
 Then, this inventory is used to calculate the specific impact on various environmental parameters.
 In the formal report, this figure helps to explain the way the disposable diaper system was quantified.

 Although you may want to explore this diagram further and look into the complete study, a quick look gives a summary of the inventory exercise.
 An LCA takes into account the energy supplied, raw material resources and water used, and the effect of wastes produced on the environment.

-For both options, one impact overshadows all of the others: consumption of fossil fuels (“abiotic resource consumption” in the graphs).
+For both options, one impact overshadows all of the others: consumption of fossil fuels.

 But wait, what about water?
 The environmental parameters the LCA compared were mainly based on emissions and fossil fuel consumption.
 So this is where the scales are tipped.
 Cloth diapers require about twice as much water as a comparative supply of disposables.
 This is due to the more water-intensive manufacturing of the cloth and detergents necessary, as well as the actual water use in the home.
 That actually nudges the environmental balance in the favor of disposables, especially in water-stressed areas.
 But there are more ways to reduce the impact of reusables, through consumer choice and new technology.